Why are Your Crafts Not Selling?

 They were handmade versions of what the importers are selling for a fraction of the price.
 And yes, I can absolutely empathize with these crafts people.
 In addition to material costs, they are spending hours beading, hand knotting and sewing up a storm so they can’t possibly compete with what the importers are paying laborers in a third world country to knock out similar products.
 I also understand the American consumer well enough to know that they aren’t likely to pay several times more for something they perceive as the same item they can buy at the big box stores.
 Now, you and I know it’s NOT the same product, and I’ve spent years supporting and promoting hand made crafts.
 I’ve also spent enough time in retail to know that even buyers of handmade are savvy consumers and are only willing to shell out more money for something green or handmade if they perceive the product as different enough to be worth the increase in price.
 So, what’s the solution?

-I’m not advocating your pricing your work like an import, which would be paying yourself about a nickel an hour, and I”m also not suggesting you have your work produced oversees.
-(The latter is an option if you have a design that someone is willing to pay you to license but that is another topic.)
+I’m not suggesting you price your work like an import, which would be paying yourself about a nickel an hour, nor do I reccommend you have your work produced oversees.

 Clients are always surprised when they are starting a business selling handmade and I suggest they attend a mainstream wholesale trade show.
 It is important to stay current with trends, but that isn’t the main reason to attend a gift show. (no, it isn’t where you would purchase and it isn’t to get ideas or inspiration.)
 What you’ll find is that even in the so-called handmade section of these gift shows, most of the items are imports.
 (There are separate venues for strictly handmade in America.)
 I suggest you walk one of the wholesale gift shows -there are many this summer.
 You do have a resale license, don’t you? ) Look for several things: